Lichen-Dev/website/posts/aliens.md

 ## David Grusch:

-Decorated Afghanistan combat veteran and a former USAF intelligence officer who worked in the National Geospatial-Intelligence Agency (NGA) and the National Reconnaissance Office (NRO).
+Former U.S. Air Force intelligence officer with extensive service in the National Geospatial-Intelligence Agency and National Reconnaissance Office.
+Decorated combat veteran.

 "I was informed in the course of my official duties of a multi-decade UAP crash retrieval and reverse engineering program" When asked if biologics were recovered: "As I have stated publicly already...biologics came with some of these recoveries."